Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

 \subsection{Dataset Log-Likelihood Distributions}

 The log-likelihoods assigned to the training, validation, and OOD datasets generally aligned with expectations (Figure \ref{fig:lkhd_histograms}).
 As anticipated, the training dataset received high log-likelihoods, showing that this dataset fits the distribution learned by the diffusion model.
 The validation dataset received log-likelihoods slightly lower than the training set, which is expected for unseen samples drawn from the training distribution.
 The OOD datasets composed of extracted protein family clusters mostly yielded low log-likelihoods, indicating they were correctly identified as OOD.
 Finally, the CASF2016 dataset produced log-likelihoods intermediate to the training and OOD datasets.
 This aligns with the nature of the CleanSplit filtering used to ensure the independence of CASF2016: While it removes high-similarity complexes, it does not enforce the strict independence achieved by holding out entire protein families.
 Among the OOD datasets, the HIV protease family showed the most pronounced distribution shift in log-likelihoods relative to the training data.
 This finding aligns with biological expectations, as HIV protease complexes possess unique characteristics.
 These viral proteases contain an active site located between two short identical subunits, flanked by flexible molecular flaps that close upon substrate binding.
 Inhibitors targeting these enzymes are typically large molecules designed to mimic the proteolytic transition state without being cleaved, effectively blocking the active site.
-A significant deviation from biological expectation occurred in one of the nine datasets.
-The carbonic anhydrases in the 3dd0 cluster yielded high log-likelihoods, suggesting that this dataset is in-distribution relative to the training data.
-We focus our evaluation of the PF-ODE log-likelihoods on the remaining eight datasets and discuss the 3dd0 results separately in Sections \ref{sec:OOD_classifier_results}, \ref{3dd0_success} and \ref{suppl:robustness}.